-- 3.1 The term 'Whistle Blowing' is used to define the disclosure, by an employee, of information that relates to suspected malpractice, corruption, fraud and illegal or unethical conduct by employees and/or agents of the Council. - 3.2 The following list is not exhaustive but gives examples of malpractice, unethical conduct or potential malpractice: - Danger to the health and safety of any individuals

-- Damage to the environment

-- Unauthorised use of public funds

-- Misappropriation of public funds

-- Breach of regulatory, administrative or common law

-- Abuse of those living within our sheltered housing schemes or other Council controlled premises.

-- Fraud and Corruption or any criminal offence that has or is likely to take place.

-- Breach of contract

-- Negligence

-- Attempting to conceal any of the above, including omission to document any issues of concern or preventing persons from reporting such concerns.
+- 3.2 To be covered by whistleblowing law, an employee who makes a disclosure, to an appropriate person, of a genuine concern, must reasonably believe two things; the first is that they are acting in the public interest.
+This means in particular that personal grievances and complaints are not usually covered by whistleblowing law.
+The second thing that an employee must reasonably believe is that the disclosure tends to show past, present or likely future wrongdoing falling into one or more of the following categories: - Danger to the health and safety of any individuals - Criminal Offence - Damage to the environment - Unauthorised use of public funds - Misappropriation of public funds - Breach of regulatory, administrative or common law - Failure to follow financial and contractual procedures - Abuse of those living within our sheltered housing schemes or other Council controlled premises. - Fraud and Corruption or any criminal offence that has or is likely to take place. - Breach of contract - Negligence - Attempting to conceal any of the above, including omission to document any issues of concern or preventing persons from reporting such concerns. - Showing undue favour to a contractor or job applicant